Keneke-Einar/crunch03/README.md

 ## Usage

-The program accepts a grid of '#' (live cells) and '.' (dead cells) either through:
+The program accepts a grid of '#' (live cells) and '.' (dead cells) through:

-- Manual input
+- manual input,
-- File input
+- file input,
+- random generation, or
-- Random generation
+- built-in template.

 ### Basic Usage
 ```bash